mooali/adaptive-mri-reconstruction/README.md

 A full brain MRI scan acquires hundreds of image slices, one at a time.
 This takes time — and in clinical settings, **scan time directly affects patient comfort, scanner availability, and cost**.

 One way to speed things up is to skip every other slice during acquisition.
 You end up with half the data in half the time.
-The challenge: can you recover the missing slices well enough that a doctor wouldn't know the difference?
+The challenge: can you recover the missing slices well enough that a doctor wouldn’t know the difference?

 ---